catseye/Bubble-Escape/README.markdown

 * The title screen, game over screen, and game won screens are not nearly as nice to look at.

-The assembly code for this version wass pretty painful because it was largely a direct translation of the BASIC to assembly language.
+The assembly code for this version was pretty painful because it was largely a direct translation of the BASIC to assembly language.
 I can think of many ways for it to be much cleaner (more jump tables come to mind.)